mpandav/tibco-cloud-usability/TCI/tib-docker-agent-hybrid-connectivity/multi-stage-docker/Readme.md

-# Multi-stage Docker Build for Hybridagents Docker Image (Hybrid Connectivity)
+# Multi-stage Docker Build for tibagent Docker Image (Hybrid Connectivity)

 ## Steps to build a Docker Image
 - Download and exact the .zip into /tmp directory